SHIKHER09/Quiz/README.md

     pip install django

-And than exe. the project by runing this cmmond
+And than exe. the project by runing this cmmand

      python manage.py runserver